RachitKumar116/Weather-App/README.md

 Sunrise and sunset times
 Weather description
 Shows country flag based on the location
-Weather icon representing the current weather condition <br>
+Weather icon representing the current weather condition

 ## Technologies Used:
 HTML